centre-for-humanities-computing/DaCy/training/v0.2.0/README.md

     - Eksisterende NED model på dansk fra Alexandra
     - Coref modeller fra alexandra
     -
+- [ ] Currently frequency is estimated from the training data.
+It is probably just fine assuming but it is probably important to add wikipedia.

 ## Usage

 It uses invoke (pyinvoke.org) for task management.
 Install it via: